TheFrenchKiwi/GenieLogiciel/README.md

 python3 Parsing.py -d

 ```
-* You can concatain these two option :
+* You can also use two option :
 ```
 python3 Parsing.py -d -x